grrrrletmetakeoranger/Gunslinga/README.md

 At 468 (omg my brand again omgomgomg) you could probably put the effect at the beggining, when the playfield spins before the 2 sliders, but reverse, and maybe a bit slow

+we have text now. epic. we will now make the lyrics
 ### mods ###
-duh (I have a good idea of what to do and now the thing would be actually making the ideas) I remember you talking about how you don't know what else to mod so maybe add lasers to other parts of the song slumpage?????^667^^56554454545I had ideas for a harder chart so maybe
+making a lot of movement. don't know how to describe this better I remember you talking about how you don't know what else to mod so maybe add lasers to other parts of the song slumpage?????^667^^56554454545I had ideas for a harder chart so maybe